Retrodad0001/EasyDbMigrator/README.md

 # Latest news
-The software is still under-construction so do not use it in production!
+The software can only be used for integrationtesting.
+Running manual migrations and using it in CI/CD pipelines is under-construction

 # STATISTICS: